That Was My Hand!!!

 We were in the bottom, which had a concrete pad where you could drive a truck through doors on each side of the building.

-This allowed a truck to park underneath the bay where a small chimney/chute like door was in the ceiling.
+This allowed a truck to park underneath the bay, with a small chimney/chute-like door in the ceiling.
 The chute connected to the bottom of the bin where all the grain was.
-Thus, the grain could be dried up above and then dumped into the truck to take to be sold.
+Thus, the grain could be dried up above and then dumped into the truck for sale.

 The other part of the building contained a “corn shed” on the first floor.
-It was more open from the inside to allow some air flow for the “whole” ears of field corn to dry out.
+It was more open from the inside to allow some airflow for field corn’s “whole” ears to dry out.

 Image result for dried field corn on cob in shed